Kihumba/private-/Phase-C/Android Programming/5 - Persistence and Storage in Android/README.md

 Applications need to save some information such as user data, game scores etc. This skill covers methods for storing or persisting application data.
 It explores the different storage options that could be used.

 ## Output
-After attaining this skill, and as a demonstration of it, a person should be able to do the following:
+After attaining this skill, and as a demonstration of it, I should be able to do the following:
-- A basic android app to save and retrieve weather report at a particular time.
+- A basic android app to save and retrieve weather report at a particular time
-- Explore the shared preference, sqlite, and any third party ORM option for this task
-- Come up with a note on the differences between the options, and best use cases for the options.

 ## Objectives